EIN-lab/CHIPS/README.md

 #### R2014a and Older

 MATLAB versions R2014a and earlier do not support custom toolbox files.
-Therefore, to install CHIPS, download the source code (either *.zip or *.tar.gz) from the GitHub repository [releases page](https://github.com/EIN-lab/CHIPS/releases), extract the source code to a folder, and then add that folder only, NOT including subfolders, to the MATLAB path.
+Therefore, to install CHIPS, download the source code (either *.zip or *.tar.gz) from the GitHub repository [release page](https://github.com/EIN-lab/CHIPS/releases), extract the source code to a folder, and then add that folder only, NOT including subfolders, to the MATLAB path.
 For more information on adding folders to the MATLAB path, see [here](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html).

 ### Additional Steps